YoungMaker/Deep-Space-Endeavor-Game/readme.md

 This project is open source and has no restrictions.
 If you want to use it and re-make it into something else, I'd be flattered.
 Completely open source

 ### installation
-Download the DSE_1.15B.jar and the resources directory and put them in the same directory Run the DSE_1.15B.jar file (latest build).
+Download the DSE_1.15B.rar from the releases tab and extract it.
+Run the DSE1.15B.jar in the same directory.
 Alternatively, you can download and run it with the start.bat to read the console output

 ### Instructions
 * Space to select/advance and fire